mooogah/bullying-wiki/README.md

 In this project, GitHub was used for collaboration, change tracking, and documentation.

 #### Visual Studio Code
-Visual Studio Code is an open-source Integrated Development Environment (IDE) created by Microsoft.
+Visual Studio Code is an open-source IDE (Integrated Development Environment) created by Microsoft.
 It is a lightweight version of Microsoft Visual Studio.
 While Visual Studio Code lacks low-level programming capabilities for languages like C++ or Assembly, it is well-suited for web development.

 Developers benefit from its simple user interface, shortcuts, and extensions.
 Visual Studio Code is widely used in the industry by companies like Google and is also popular in many universities.